 Even though she or he can’t yet talk, your baby’s actions and reactions signs will give interesting clues as to how they feel when you’re engaging with them.

-Facial expressions are a particularly good window into a newborn bub’s heart and mind.
+Facial expressions are a particularly good window into a newborn baby’s heart and mind.
 For example, his or her little face will light up when you come in for a cuddle or talk soothingly.
-He may move his lips when he is hungry, look away from you when he is tired, or cry irritably when he is over-stimulated and it’s all a bit much for a little one to deal with.
+He may move his lips when he is hungry wanting to be breastfed, look away from you when he is tired before his bedtime, or cry irritably when he is over-stimulated and it’s all a bit much for a little one to deal with.

 Even at a few days old, your baby may try to mimic you when you poke out your tongue or purse your lips.
 Give it a go!
 At the very least, you may be rewarded with the first flicker of a smile.

 The most important thing a mother and father can do for newborn development is to make sure your baby feels that he or she is in safe and loving hands.
 Letting your baby know through your voice, touch, and attentiveness to their needs that they can trust you to always care for them helps build a bond that should last a lifetime.

 In the section on newborn bonding, Huggies gives you some tips for connecting with your baby after the end of your pregnancy.
 To some new parents these tips may seem obvious but sometimes with a newborn, it’s easy to believe they don’t need be loved up lots, as they’re not yet responsive to cuddles and kisses.
 Don’t be fooled or disappointed by their apparent newborn aloofness: they are very aware of you, your voice and your smell.
 As time goes by the relationship starts to flow both ways and you’ll be rewarded with looks, smiles, gazing and little pats and touches.
 Learning how to express their love for you is all part and parcel of newborn development.